Learn

 For many adults, the 20s are less about cosmetic treatment and more about skin discipline.
 This is often the decade where simple habits make the greatest long term difference.
 Broad spectrum SPF, consistent moisturising and avoiding repeated UV exposure all support healthier skin over time.
 If expression lines are only visible during movement and not at rest, monitoring changes rather than starting treatment is often the more appropriate path.

 The early 30s are often when prevention becomes more clinically relevant.
 Collagen production gradually slows, cell turnover changes and expression lines may take longer to fade after facial movement.
-For some clients at this stage, a conservative approach to anti wrinkle treatment makes clear clinical sense alongside skincare.
+For some clients at this stage, a conservative approach to wrinkle treatment makes clear clinical sense alongside skincare.
 For others, a skincare first plan remains the right call.
 The consultation determines which applies to the individual.

 The Preventative Rationale for Earlier Treatment

-The clinical basis for beginning anti wrinkle treatment before lines are deeply established is this: expression lines develop through repeated muscle driven skin creasing.
+The clinical basis for beginning wrinkle treatment before lines are deeply established is this: expression lines develop through repeated muscle driven skin creasing.
 Over time, and as skin loses elasticity, these creases deepen and eventually become permanently visible at rest as static lines.
 Reducing muscle activity earlier may slow this progression by reducing the frequency and force of the creasing that drives it.

 Whether this rationale applies to your individual situation depends on how active your muscles are, how quickly your lines are developing and how much UV driven skin quality change has already occurred.
 The consultation is the appropriate place to assess which category applies to you.
 Our overview of preventative aesthetics in Melbourne covers this principle in more detail.